Niklas Sivelöv, Piano

 Poulenc’s Soirées de Nazelles suited Sivelöv’s knife-sharp and analytical playing superbly.
 Poulenc waves his wand within the neoclassical language and Sivelöv is a more than alert interpreter.
 Again the artist’s ability to shape the many motifs did big things to the music.
 The movements stood delineated energetic and clear in time and space.

-Ginastera’s Argentinian Dances are inspired by folklore and were a beautiful conclusion to the evening’s programme and gave yet again a display of Sivelöv’s impressive art of interpretation.
-One left the concert deeply moved with the sound of the encore – a song by Bellman in one’s ears.
+Ginastera’s Argentinian Dances are inspired by folklore and were a beautiful conclusion to the evening’s program and gave yet again a display of Sivelöv’s impressive art of interpretation.
+One left the concert deeply moved with the sound of the encore – his improvisation on a song by Bellman in one’s ears.

 Unexpectedly, I managed to thank him very, very much.
 He replied with a smile and a nod.
 High class.